Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 - Introduce an auxiliary buffer, `val sig = BufferDisk(in) * gain`.
 This creates an arbitrary long buffer for the `in` signal by writing it to a temporary file.
 - Since the file is already on disk, we could just read it again: `val sig = AudioFileIn("in") * gain`.
-In the DOT diagram above, the consequence would be that the blue 'shouldPull' lines down from the `BinaryOp(*)`s are removed, as they are now connected to an independent duplicate of `AudioFileIn`.
+In the DOT diagram above, the consequence would be that the blue "shouldPull" lines down from the `BinaryOp(*)`s are removed, as they are now connected to an independent duplicate of `AudioFileIn`.
 - A variant of the second idea is to change `val in` to `def in`, which means that whenever we refer to `in`, we create a fresh `AudioFileIn` UGen.